worklifebeyond/wlb-be-test/server/services/users/api_doc.md

 _Response (201 - Created)_
 ```
 {
-  "id": "<user's id>",
+  "id": <user's id>,
   "username": "<user's name>",
   "email": "<user's email>",
   "password": "<user's password>",
   "status": "registered",
-  "createdAt": "<the time when the new user was created>",
+  "createdAt": "<the time when the user was created>",
-  "updatedAt": "<the time when the new user was updated>"
+  "updatedAt": "<the time when the user was updated>"
 }
 ```